28 Dec Top 10 places to visit in Ecuador

 I have lived in Australia and have seen many gorgeous beaches.
 My favourite beach is Playa Los Frailes in Manabi, Ecuador.
 Puerto Lopez is the part of mainland Ecuador that is the closest to Galapagos Island and you can see some similarities.

-There are an island few hours from Puerto Lopez called Isla De La Plata (poor man’s Galapagos.)
+There is an island few hours from Puerto Lopez called Isla De La Plata (poor man’s Galapagos.)
 It is a great option to Galapagos where you can see blue-footed boobies and other species.
 If you love diving this Island is great where you can see the unique sea life.

 To get on a boat to Isla De La Plata you can just walk around the pier in Puerto Lopez to spot some local travel agencies that will get you there.
 There is no hostels and hotels near the beach Playa Los Frailes or Isla de La Plata.
 The closest town is in Puerto Lopez.
 Best time to visit is in whale season (June to September) when you go on a boat and if you are lucky you can spot some whales.
 If you would like to go there for soaking up some sun, then December to April is the best time to go to Puerto Lopez.